 Many of the world’s foremost legal theorists make their intellectual home in Washington Square as members of our faculty.
 NYU School of Law pioneered the colloquium model—designed to engage scholars and students in the highest level of discussion in legal theory—with colloquia in Legal History and Legal, Political, and Social Philosophy.
 Our colloquia now range widely over different areas of legal theory, such as constitutional theory and the economic analysis of law, and in all these areas our professors are producing trailblazing scholarship.
-We took this leadership role a step further, with the creation of the first graduate degree in legal theory.
+We took this leadership role a step further in Fall 2009, by welcoming students into the first graduate degree program in legal theory.

 At NYU we construe "legal theory" broadly to include scholarly reflection on domestic and international law and legal institutions that draws on philosophy, economic theory, psychology, anthropology, political theory, critical race theory, feminist theory, history and sociology.
 NYU has long been a leader in interdisciplinary legal theory, with special strengths in philosophical, economic and sociological approaches, as well as legal history.
 The program is for a select group of highly motivated students who wish to take full advantage of our unrivaled faculty resources in the area in order to establish a firm foundation for future scholarly or professional pursuits.
 This full-time program is especially suitable for those planning a career in legal academia and is open to students with a law degree from countries around the world.

 Legal Theory Thesis Seminar

 All students are required to write a substantial thesis in conjunction with the year-long Legal Theory Thesis Seminar in the fall and the Legal Theory Thesis Workshop in the spring, both of which are designed specifically for students in the program.
 The seminar integrates instruction on a variety of methodological approaches with assistance in choosing and refining the research project.
 It also offers students an opportunity to receive critical feedback on thesis drafts from both the instructor and other students in a workshop format.

 An Interdisciplinary Education: Centers and Institutes